gamebacon/TouchTyping/README.md

 # TouchTyping
-A touch typing program to improve typing
+A touch typing program to improve your typing

 Build with maven: mvn clean package